alialirezaeee/platform-engineer-interview-take-home/README.md

 const response = await fetch(`${backendUrl}/items`);
 ```

-I make sure that endpoints for operations like `fetchItems` and `createItems` are properly aligned with backend code.
+I ensure that endpoints for operations like `fetchItems` and `createItems` and `updateItem` are properly aligned with backend implementation.

 ## Setting Up CORS in the Backend